javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     This works because when we do `0.1*10 = 1` and `0.2 * 10 = 2` then both numbers become integers, and there's no precision loss.

-3. If it's we were dealing with a shop, then the most radical solution would be to store all prices in cents and use no fractions at all.
+3. If we were dealing with a shop, then the most radical solution would be to store all prices in cents and use no fractions at all.
 But what if we apply a discount of 30%?
 In practice, totally evading fractions is rarely feasible, so the solutions above help avoid this pitfall.

 ````smart header="The funny thing"
 Try running this: